OasisLMF/ODS_OpenExposureData/OpenExposureData/7_OED_Financial_Details_Policy_Conditions.rst

 OED Account file:

 .. csv-table::
-    :widths: 20,20,20,20,20,20,20.20
+    :widths: 20,20,20,20,20,20,20,20
     :header: "AccNumber", "PolNumber", "CondTag", "CondNumber", "CondLimit6All", "CondName", "CondPeril","CondPriority"

-    "Acc4", "Pol1",  "Florida",  "1",  "10,000,000",   "CA sub-limit", "WW1", "1"
+    "Acc4", "Pol1",  "Florida",  "1",  "10,000,000",   "FL sub-limit", "WW1", "1"
-    "Acc4", "Pol1",  "Texas",  "2",  "5,000,000",   "NM sub-limit",  "WW1", "1"
+    "Acc4", "Pol1",  "Texas",  "2",  "5,000,000",   "TX sub-limit",  "WW1", "1"
     "Acc4", "Pol1",  "US",  "3",  "12,500,000",   "US sub-limit",  "WW1", "2"

 The Florida and Texas sub-limits apply first, and the US sub-limit applies second.
-This would result in any combined losses from Florida and Texas exceeding the US sub-limit being limited to $12.5m.
+This would result in any combined losses from Florida and Texas exceeding the US sub-limit being limited to $12,500,000.
 Then policy terms would apply to the sum of limited US locations and the rest of world locations.

 |